Why is Hinamatsuri celebrated on April 3rd in some regions?

 7. The difference between Hinamatsuri and Momo no Sekku!
 A detailed explanation of the history and customs of the festivals that welcome spring

-Hinamatsuri is a traditional event unique to Japan that prays for the healthy growth of girls.
+Hinamatsuri is a traditional Japanese event that prays for the healthy growth of girls.

-The Doll Festival is one of the five seasonal festivals held in accordance with the change of seasons.
+The Peach Festival is one of the five seasonal festivals that are celebrated at the change of seasons.

 The reason why the Peach Festival was set on March 3rd is

-The peach blossoms bloom at that exact time.
+The peach blossoms bloom just at that time.

-And since ancient times, peaches have been a symbol of longevity and protection from evil .
+This is because peaches have been a symbol of longevity and protection from evil since ancient times .

-On this day, families and communities celebrate together and hold events to pray for the growth and development of girls.
+On this day, families and communities celebrate together and hold events to pray for the girl's growth.

-Also, at this time of year when spring comes,
+Also, at this time of year when spring arrives,

-It also represents a celebration of the change of seasons.
+It also has the meaning of celebrating the change of seasons,

-It also serves as a ritual to mark the beginning of a new year with the arrival of spring.
+It also serves as a ritual to welcome the beginning of a new year with the arrival of spring.

 In particular, peach blossoms have been used since ancient times as talismans,

-The Girls' Festival has also been cherished as a day to pray for the health and safety of family members .
+The Doll Festival has also been cherished as a day to pray for the health and safety of family members .

-8. What is the old "Girls' Festival"?
-Regional differences and how to celebrate the Girls' Festival
+8. What is the old Hinamatsuri?
+Regional differences and how to celebrate the festival

 The format and customs vary greatly from region to region.

-For example, in agriculturally-rich regions, Hinamatsuri is often celebrated on April 3rd after the spring farm work has come to an end.
+For example, in agriculturally active regions, Hinamatsuri is often celebrated on April 3rd, after the spring farm work has finished.

-In particular, in cold regions, it is customary to hold Hinamatsuri after waiting for the arrival of spring .
+In particular, in cold regions, it is customary to hold Hinamatsuri in anticipation of the arrival of spring .

-As we approach the Doll's Festival, we should be grateful for the blessings of nature.
+As we approach the Doll Festival, we should be grateful for the blessings of nature.

-A ceremony is held to celebrate the growth of girls.
+A ceremony is held to celebrate the growth of a girl.

-For example, there are places where the Nagashi Hina Ceremony is held on a grand scale,
+For example, there are places where the Nagashi Hina Ceremony is held on a large scale,

 The format of Hinamatsuri varies from region to region and is rooted in the local climate and culture.

-You can see that local traditions are being passed down in each region.
+You can see that traditions unique to each region are being passed down .

-9. First Doll's Festival!
-What is the correct way to celebrate and pray for the growth of girls?
+9. Hinamatsuri, the first Doll's Festival!
+What is the correct way to celebrate and pray for a girl's growth?

 On this day, people pray for the healthy growth and health of girls.